ppy/osu-wiki/wiki/Tournaments/CMC/2020/en.md

 ### General rules

-1. Map scoring is based on **Score V2.**
+1. Map scoring is based on **[ScoreV2](/wiki/Score#scorev2).**
 2. The mapsets for each round will be announced by the Tournament Management in advance before the actual matches take place.
 3. Match schedules will be predetermined by the Tournament Management.
-Had there been any team(s) who were unable to attend the current schedule for any reason, all other affected teams may apply and settle for a reschedule at the #reschedule channel in the tournament's Discord server.
+If there are any team(s) who are unable to attend the current schedule for any reason, all other affected teams may apply and settle for a reschedule at the #reschedule channel in the tournament's Discord server.
 4. A referee will create a multiplayer room 10 minutes in advance and will start to send out invites.
-5. If both members of a team does not show up within **10 minutes** of the start time, their opponent wins by default.
+5. If both members of a team do not show up within **10 minutes** of the start time, their opponent wins by default.
    - If a team can only institute one team member (out of the required two) for the match, the referee can either continue the match in a 2v1 setting (at the opposing team's discretion) or prerogatively award their opponent a Win By Default.
 6. If no staff or referee is available, the match will be postponed.
 7. If a player disconnects, it will be treated as if they failed the map.
-   - Disconnects that occur within a few seconds after map is started by the referee can be rematched.
+   - Disconnects that occur within a few seconds after the map is started by the referee can be rematched.
-8. If a player disconnects between the beatmaps, the match can be delayed up to 15 minutes max.
+8. If a player disconnects between beatmaps, the match can be delayed up to 15 minutes max.
    - In case the disconnected player failed to report back after the maximum allowance of 15 minutes had passed, the referee can either continue the match in a 2v1 setting (at the opposing team's discretion) or prerogatively award their opponent a Win By Default.
 9. Lag is not a valid reason to nullify a map.
-10. If there are any unforseen problems during the match occurence, the Tournament Management will make a decision based on referee's report.
+10. If there are any unforseen problems during a match occurence, the Tournament Management will make a decision based on the referee's report.
-11. It is expected to be polite and respectful to each other.
+11. It is expected that all players be polite and respectful to each other at all times.
 Penalties will be given if players violate.
-    - If a player is found to be engaging in an act of offensive provocation, the said player responsible for the provocation may be either disqualified right away from CMC \#1 (2020) and/or blacklisted from the future installment(s) of CMC.
+    - If a player is found to be engaging in an act of offensive provocation, said player responsible for the provocation may be either disqualified right away from CMC \#1 (2020) and/or blacklisted from the future installment(s) of CMC.
-    - Usage of any illegal programs is strictly prohibited and will be straight up reported to the osu!staff at will.
+    - Usage of any illegal programs is strictly prohibited and will be immediately reported to the osu!staff at will.
-    - If a player is found to be smurfing another player's account, the corresponding players will be blacklisted in the next installment(s) of CMC regardless of their role in the smurfing accident.
+    - If a player is found to be smurfing another player's account, the corresponding players will be blacklisted in the next installment(s) of CMC regardless of their role in the smurfing incident.

 ### Tournament registration

 1. All interested players  are required to register into the tournament individually.
-   - In order to be eligible to play in the tournament, a player must have a [global osu!mania 4K rank](https://osu.ppy.sh/rankings/mania/performance?variant=4k) of #4000 or lower and the ![][flag_ID] Indonesian flag displayed on their profile.
+   - In order to be eligible to play in the tournament, a player must have a [global osu!mania 4K rank](https://osu.ppy.sh/rankings/mania/performance?variant=4k) of \#4000 or lower and the ![][flag_ID] Indonesian flag displayed on their profile.
 2. To ensure valid and serious registrations, every registered player will be checked by the Tournament Management and screened by osu!'s Tournament Staff.
 3. The list of players who have passed the screening and are able to compete in the tournament will be published after the Registration Phase has ended.
 4. Testplayers, referees, and map selectors may not participate as players in this tournament.